2024 Annual report

 Regional Industrial Strengths

-ITB business activityFootnote3 aligns closely with regional industrial strengths
+ITB industrial activityFootnote4 aligns closely with regional industrial strengths

-Figure 3: BreakdownFootnote4 of ITB Business Activity by IndustryFootnote5
+Figure 3: BreakdownFootnote5 of ITB Business Activity in Canada by IndustryFootnote6

 Breakdown of ITB Business Activity in Canada by Industry.
 Long description below

 Five charts showing the breakdown of ITB business activity in Canada by industry.
-One donut chart shows the national perspective, and four bar charts demonstrate the regional perspectives: Western Canada, Ontario, Quebec, and Atlantic Canada.
-The charts are segmented by the following industries: aerospace, marine, information technology (IT) and land, space, and other industries.
+One donut chart shows the national perspective, and four bar charts demonstrate the regional perspectives: Western and Northern Canada, Ontario, Quebec, and Atlantic Canada.
+The charts are segmented by the following industries: aerospace, marine, land, space, information technology and other industries.

 Text version of Figure 3

-Industry Canada Western Canada Ontario Quebec Atlantic Canada
+Industry Canada Western and Northern Canada Ontario Quebec Atlantic Canada

 Total 100% 100% 100% 100% 100%